schien/schien.github.com/_posts/2018-07-09-udp-in-depth.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 ### What is not defined:
--   connection-less:
+-   __connection-less__:
-    Doesn't define connection establishment procedure.
+    Doesn't define connection establishment procedure, thus no multiplexing.
     Endpoint can send datagrams to designated remote IP/port directly.
+-   __state-less__:
+    Doesn't define any state and event handling procedure like in TCP.
--   receiving order is not guaranteed:
+-   __receiving order is not guaranteed__:
     Doesn't define sequence number in datagram.
 Datagram can arrived at receiver in any order.
--   message delivery is not guaranteed:
+-   __message delivery is not guaranteed__:
     Doesn't define message acknowledge procedure.
 Both sender and receiver will not know if there is a datagram dropped on the routing path.
 ICMP error might be received by sender but the information will not propagate to UDP layer.
--   no flow control:
+-   __no flow/congestion control__:
     Doesn't define flow control / congestion control algorithm.
     Receiver and routers on the path will simply discard the datagram it cannot handle.
+-   __no encryption__:
+    Doesn't define data encryption mechanism.
+    The message in the datagram is clear text.

 UDP-Lite
 --------